RecipeTips.Com Home cooking tips & advice | Knowledge | Cooking Basics

 See the recipe sections below for examples of some the different typed of food and dishes that can be prepared in a slow cooker.
 Each section includes detailed instructions on how to prepare the different types of foods in the slow cooker.

-Most conventional recipes can be converted to use in a slow cooker.
+Most traditional recipes can be converted to use as slow cooker recipes.
 There are some simple guidelines that can be followed to assist in successfully converting some of your favorite recipes.
 See the guidelines below.

 • Select recipes that typically require 45 minutes or more of cooking time.
 This is an indication that the ingredients should hold up through the long cooking times used for slow cooking.